What are special payments?

 The amount you can keep is set at 25% of the Income Support capital limit for your type of household.

 Income Support rates

 What types of costs are covered?

 Furniture and household equipment

 You must be in urgent need of an item to get a special payment.
-Generally, items will be second hand, but some items, like mattresses and white goods (such as cookers and fridges) will be bought new.
+Special payments are typically available for beds, mattresses and white goods.

 Social Security will organise the buying of any goods and items will be delivered to your address and, where needed, fitted by the supplier.

 Payment for a washing machine will only be considered if your household includes a child under school leaving age or somebody who qualifies for at least level two of the personal care or mobility component of Income Support.

 Social Security will not supply replacement carpets or vinyl flooring for tenants moving in to Housing Department properties unless the property was let to you without them.

 To receive a special payment for your rent deposit you must have a valid reason for moving.
 Anyone who makes themselves intentionally homeless or has become so because of their own unreasonable actions will not normally be given help with rent deposits or removal costs.